Humaidu/material/Hosting-Platforms:-Labs.md

 ### requirements.txt
 `requirements.txt` is used by `pip` to automatically install all the python modules you need on Heroku.
 Your app probably only uses flask:

+    gunicorn==19.9.0
     Flask==1.1.1

 ### Procfile
 `Procfile` tells Heroku what to do when it starts up.
-Your `Procfile` should contain just one line (watch out, this filename begins with an upercase `P`):
+Your `Procfile` should contain just one line (watch out, this filename begins with an uppercase `P`):

-    web: python myapp.py
+    web: gunicorn -w 4 app:myapp.py

+### runtime.txt
+`runtime.txt` tells Heroku which runtime to use in the environment.

+    python-3.7.1

 ## Check it in
 Make sure to commit your two new files, and any other changes you've made - and then push them to github with `git push`